Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

             --from-literal=password=<password>
         ```

-3. The EJCBA K8s CSR Signer uses a K8s ConfigMap to configure its behavior.
-A [sample](../config.yaml) ConfigMap is provided as a reference.
+3. The EJCBA K8s CSR Signer uses a K8s ConfigMap to configure how certificates are signed by EJBCA, and how signed certificates are stored back into Kubernetes.
+A [sample](../ejbca-signer-config.yaml) ConfigMap is provided as a reference.

     The following fields are required:
     * `ejbcaHostname`: The hostname of the EJBCA instance.